domwood/kiwi-kafka/README.md

 #### What this tool is
  - Project is a springboot app using reactjs frontend.
  - Project has been development against kafka >2.0.0.
-Whilst I intend to look at backwards compatibility with older kafka versions.
- It have not looked into it yet.

 ## Overview